vondirath/MovieTrailerWebsite/README.md

 Credit:
 -------------
-Rotten tomatoes file written by Udacity.
+fresh_tomatoes file written by Udacity.

 Copyright and license
 -------------